The ScyllaDB team is pleased to announce a release of ScyllaDB Operator 1.1.

 - Readiness and liveness probes no longer generate EOF messages (#308).

-- During patch version upgrades of Scylla, racks are upgraded sequentially (#340).
+- During patch version upgrades of ScyllaDB, racks are upgraded sequentially (#340).

 - Fixed stuck of Pod scheduling during dead node replacement (#355).